ChainAgnostic/CAIPs/CAIPs/caip-x.md

 {
   "id": "<CID>",
   "currentStatus": "Disputed",
-  "statusReason": "Scam"
+  "statusReason": {
+    "value": "Suspicious activities",
+    "lang": "en"
   },
+},
 "proof": {}
 ```
+The [Disputecredential](https://www.w3.org/TR/vc-data-model/#disputes) is defined by the W3C in the Verifiable Credentials Data Model.
-- *Enum for `status`:  "Disputed", "Endorsed".*
+- *Enum for `currentStatus`:  "Disputed", "Endorsed".*
-- *Example of values for `statusReason`:  "Scam", "Incomplete".*

 #### Outgoing data: Trust score

-The incoming data is used to compute trust scores outgoing data for software components.
-The computation steps might vary according to the trust computer algorithm, but in general they can be summarized as follows:
+The trust signals (incoming data) are used to compute trust scores (outgoing data) for software components.
+The computation steps might vary according to the trust computer algorithm, but we generally find these main steps:
-1. Retrieve the relevent trust graph (all the nodes from the accounts owners' graph with direct and indirect relationships with the software component);
+1. Retrieve the relevent trust graph (all the acounts owners graph's nodes with direct and indirect relationships with the software component);
-2. Retrieve the concerned `accounts` (accounts having issued endorsements, disputes, security assertions and if available the software component developers account) and calculate the `accounts trust scores`;
+2. Retrieve the concerned `accounts` (accounts having issued endorsements, disputes, security assertions and if available the account of the developers of the software component) and calculate the `accounts trust scores`;
 3. Weight the `endorsements` and the `disputes` according to the issuers' `accounts trust scores`;
 4. Weight the `security assertions` according to the weight of the `endorsements` and `disputes` + the issuers' `account trust scores`;
 5. Weight the `software component` final trust score according to the weight of the `security assertions` + if available the software component's developers `account trust score`.